Nodric AMPfly global partnership adds five members to Winston Starts

 Winston Starts operates on the fourth floor of the 18-story 500 West Fifth tower where Flow Automotive Group is the anchor tenant.

-The goal of the business development program is aiding health-care information technology and digital health companies from Sweden, Iceland and Finland with their U.S. market entry strategies.
+The goal of the business-development program is aiding health-care information technology and digital health companies from Nordic countries with their U.S. market-entry strategies.

 The five latest members are: